alfaromeo13/Dataflow/README.md

 The app uses TLS 1.3 to encrypt data during transmission, ensuring the highest level of security for file transfers.
 All information sent via Dataflow is encrypted, providing a robust layer of protection for user data.

 ![image](slika113.png)

-## User Privacy:
-DataFlow prioritizes user privacy by not storing any user information on the server.
-Files are transferred directly to end-users without compromising user data integrity.